Learning Accurate Decision Trees with Bandit Feedback via Quantized Gradient Descent: Our Tree Learning Formulation

+The proposition follows directly from the definition of $\sigma_{\text{step}}$ : $q_l$ term in Eqn.~\eqref{eqn:tree} evaluates to 1 iff all terms in the product evaluate to 1 (corresponding to the decisions made along the root-to-leaf path); Similarly in Eqn.~\eqref{eqn:sum} (which operates on the same terms as that of $q_l$ in Eqn.~\eqref{eqn:tree}) evaluates to 1 iff each term in the sum is 1, because the sum will then be $h$, which after the offset $-h$ yields 1 according to the definition of $\sigma_{\text{step}}$.
+Therefore the two definitions of $q_l$ are equivalent.

-\begin{proposition} The path function $q$ in~\eqref{eqn:sum} is identical to the definition in~\eqref{eqn:tree}, when $\sigma := \sigma_{\text{step}}$ in \eqref{eqn:hardsigma}. \end{proposition} \edits{The proof is straight-forward, and is given in the Appendix.} The gradient of $q_l$ in~\eqref{eqn:sum} is a sum of $h$ terms each of which is a product of only two sigmoids, so the problem should be much better conditioned.
+The gradient of $q_l$ in~\eqref{eqn:sum} is a sum of $h$ terms each of which is a product of only two sigmoids, so the problem should be much better conditioned.
 Our hypothesis is validated empirically in Section~\ref{sec:exp}.